 Ed and the other former POWs rode a train to Dalian, China, and were sent back to the Philippines by ship.
 He was returned to the United States on the U.S.S.
 Yarmouth, at San Francisco, on October 8, where he received additional medical treatment.
 Ed was not discharged until May 20, 1946.

 Edward Depa married and would later reside in Thorp, Wisconsin, where he passed away on December 16, 2003.
-He was buried at Saint Mary’s of Czestochowa Cemetery in Thorp, Wisconsin.
+He was buried at Saint Mary’s Polish National Cemetery in Lublin, Wisconsin.

 The photo at the bottom of the page was taken while Cpl.
 Edward Depa was a POW at Hooten Camp in Mukden, Manchuria.